wyattjoh/vercel-scripts/README.md

 2. Add the `./bin` directory to your `PATH` environment variable.
 3. Run `vss` from the root of the project to run the script selector.

+New scripts can be added by adding a new script file to the `scripts` directory and making it executable with `chmod +x <script-name>.sh`.
+Annotations with the `@vercel` prefix will be used to configure the script selector, refer to existing scripts for examples.

+Any arguments required by the script will be passed to the script via environment variables and persisted to the `args.json` file in the root of the vercel scripts directory.

 ## Available Scripts

 - `./scripts/build_next.sh` - Builds the Next.js project.